 An old man and his grandson are sitting by the fire outside the tepee, wrapped in furs and gazing into the leaping flames.
 High on a snowy ridge, a wolf howls at the moon and another answers from far away.
 Soon after, the old man removes the pipe from his mouth.

 ‘Grandson,’ he says.
 ‘There are two wolves inside you.
-One is white and the other is black.’
+One is good, the other is bad.’

 ‘What are they doing there, Grandfather?’ asks the wide-eyed boy.

 ‘They are fighting each other,’ says the old man.

 The boy considers this, then asks, ‘Why are they good and bad?’

 ‘The good one is your love, your peace and your truth.
 The bad one is your fear, your anger and your lies.’

 The fire crackles and sparks flare in the night.
 The wolf on the ridge howls again and the old man puffs contentedly on his pipe.

 Finally, the boy says, ‘Which one will win, Grandfather?’

 ‘Ah,’ says the old man, removing the pipe once more.
 ‘The one that wins is the one that you feed.’

 Stop blaming your upbringing, the government, your boss, fate or fortune, God or the devil.
 Externalizing cause is a habit masters of life abandon as self-defeating.